Fixed Asset or Expense?

 FILED UNDER , ,

 This post is the fourth and final (but probably not the last) in a series of posts on functional expenses.
 Actually five posts if you count the introductory post, Demystifying Nonprofit Overhead.
-Here’s a quick overview of the topics in each post: Demystifying Nonprofit Overhead: Deconstructed the term “overhead;” why you should care about it.…
+Here’s a list of the preceding posts and topics in each post: Demystifying Nonprofit Overhead: Deconstructed the term “overhead;” why you should care…

 Read More